dmundra/civicactions-guidebook-a11y/README.md

-# CivicActions Handbook site a11y testing
+# CivicActions Guidebook site a11y testing

-Testing CivicActions Handbook site for accessibility issues using `pa11y-ci` and `axe`.
+Testing CivicActions Guidebook site for accessibility issues using `pa11y-ci` and `axe`.

 ## Report